shubham745/pygcn/README.md

 ## TMD Layer

 MLayer is defined in Layers.py whose archicture is  a feed forward network along with a TMD Layer followed by another feed forward network.
-It is shown that this constructiion can be used as an alternative to GCN(s).
+It is shown that this construction can be used as an alternative to GCN(s).

 ![TMD Layer](tmd_figure.png)